Iswarya0580/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. Start
+Step 1.
+Start
-2. Import the necessary packages using import statement.
+Step 2.
+Import the necessary packages using import statement.
-3. Read the given csv file
+Step 3.
+Read the given csv file
-4. Import KMeans and use for loop to cluster the data.
+Step 4.
+Import KMeans and use for loop to cluster the data.
-5. Predict the cluster and plot data graphs.
+Step 5.
+Predict the cluster and plot data graphs.
-6. End
+Step 6.
+End

 ## Program:
 ```